Create Message

 Note that for A/B testing, we ensure there is always an equal number of messages sent for each variant, so there is no bias introduced during the test phase and that the best-performing message is always declared the winner.

-Split Delivery to Live User Segments
+A/B Testing for Live User Segments

 With campaigns sent to live user segments (triggered campaigns), messages are delivered immediately when a user’s activity matches your selected criteria.
 For example, you can send a message when the user has completed a booking or purchase.
 Because it is impossible to determine the reach of triggered campaigns upfront, you need to decide how many total messages to send for A/B testing before a winner is declared.